RalphHightower/blog/_posts/2025/04/2025-04-29-ALetterToMyCongressmen.md

 I received a response from Tim Scott.

-I did not mention transnational criminal organizations, MS-13, nor Tren de Aragua (TdA).
+If your staffer had bothered to read my email, they would have noticed that I did not mention transnational criminal organizations, MS-13, nor Tren de Aragua (TdA).
 Fentanyl was not mentioned.
+The canned reply was irrelevant to any of my concerns.
+As Homer Simpson would say, *"D'Oh!"*

+My concern is the destruction of America by the lawless President Trump and the isolation of America on the world’s stage.
+I closed with an excerpt from Canada's new Prime Minister, Mark Carney, that Canada recognizes that America is no longer a friend and ally.

 - Ignoring the First Amendment Protecting Freedom of Speech and the Press
 - Banning Law Firms From Federal Buildings, Contracts, Revoking Security Clearances